Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 The CIRRENT™ Cloud ID workflow we describe above demonstrates the ease of securely connecting a product to the Product Cloud.
 Because the CIRRENT™ Cloud is preloaded with the device certificate of all AIROC™ CCM modules you no longer need to manage device certificates on the production line.
 Instead, device certificates are managed in CIRRENT™ Cloud ID.

-.. note:: If you are unable to complete the process of connecting your AWS account to CIRRENT™ Cloud ID using the steps described below you can connect your device directly to your AWS instance using the AWS flow.
+.. note:: If you are unable to complete the process of connecting your AWS account to CIRRENT™ Cloud ID using the steps `described below you can connect your device directly to your AWS instance using the AWS flow <https://swdocs.cirrent.com/projects/cirrent-ccm-documentation-stage/en/latest/getting-started-with-the-ccm-development-kit.html#connect-directly-to-aws>`_.

 Get connected to AWS